 Before starting ADS, set the ADSPTOLEMY\MODEL\PATH environment variable to point to your model build area.
-The simulator uses this variable to find your libraries, symbols, bitmaps, and AEL.
+The simulator uses this variable to find your libraries and bitmaps.
 The variable is a colon delimited path in UNIX and a semicolon delimited path in Windows.
 For this example, set it to \$HOME/adsptolemy in UNIX or c:\users\default\adsptolemy in Windows.

 Now start ADS.
-You'll see your star on the palette on the left under wherever you set the location field above.
+You'll need to add the component library created under oalibs directory in the model build area to your workspace and then you'll see your star on the palette and in the component browser under wherever you set the location field above.

-You can rebuild your library while ADS is running if you first choose Simulate > Stop and Release Simulator.
+You can rebuild your shared library while ADS is running if you first choose Simulate > Stop and Release Simulator.